-    Because as somebody who wrote analytical reports himself I know that this report is so bad and vague that it would have been unacceptable even coming from a first year junior analyst, nevermind top intelligence officials.
+Because as somebody who wrote analytical reports himself, I know that this report is so bad and vague that it would have been unacceptable even coming from a first year junior analyst, nevermind top intelligence officials.
 Second, because this report contains absolutely no actionable intelligence whatsoever.
-So the Russian don’t like Hillary and they say so.
+So the Russians don’t like Hillary and they say so.
 What’s the big deal?
-Hillary was the most incompetent and russophobic Secretary of State in US history and had she been elected the risks of thermonuclear war would have been immense.
+Hillary was the most incompetent and russophobic Secretary of State in US history and had she been elected, the risks of thermonuclear war would have been immense.
 Does it really surprise anybody that most Russians (including yours truly) absolutely hate, despise and fear her?
-What is Trump suppose to do now: call Putin and tell him “Vladimir, please tell RT not to criticize US public figures?!”.
-And what was Trump supposed to answer if Putin replied to him “Donald, the USA has been deeply interfering inside Russia, you ran our country in the 1990s, you rigged out elections, your snipers shot our people from the roof of your embassy in 1993 and your media has been demonizing me personally for years now – and you want me to tone down RT?!”.
+What is Trump supposed to do now: call Putin and tell him “Vladimir, please tell RT not to criticize US public figures?!”.
+And what was Trump supposed to answer if Putin replied to him “Donald, the USA has been deeply interfering inside Russia, you ran our country in the 1990s, you rigged our elections, your snipers shot our people from the roof of your embassy in 1993 and your media has been demonizing me personally for years now – and you want me to tone down RT?!”

 The good news is that Trump did the right thing: he ridiculed this absolutely laughable report and reiterated his desire for a good relationship with Russia: